To create a Minecraft map using the Tiles software, several steps are necessary.

 Custom pre-filtered pbf file add-on:

-OPTIONAL to save time when generating the whole planet or large areas.
-You need all 3 parts from MediaFire or the single download link from the website
+OPTIONAL to save time when generating the whole planet or large areas (you need all 4 parts)

 OpenStreepMap Data from Geofabrik or OpenStreetMap: